 Nagorno-Karabakh made headlines this year after the disputed territory reignited an old feud between Armenia and Azerbaijan.
 The landlocked region in the South Caucasus, which stretched over 4,400 square km (1,700 square miles), claimed independence from Azerbaijan in 1992, branding itself as the “Republic of Nagorno-Karabakh”.
 Since then, the former autonomous region has held several elections, as well as a 2006 referendum that approved a new constitution.
 However, it never received any international recognition.
 On September 27, Armenia and Azerbaijan engaged in armed conflict over this disputed territory, which quickly ended on November 9 with a cease-fire brokered by Russia.
 The devastated Armenia agreed to relinquish its control over Nagorno-Karabakh.
 Russian peacekeepers will guard the region for the next five years.

 The Donetsk People’s Republic and Luhansk People’s Republic declared independence from Ukraine following an unofficial status referendum in May 2014.
-The two separatist movements resulted in armed conflict with Ukraine, which is still ongoing.
+The two separatist movements resulted in armed conflict with Ukraine, which escalated in the Russian invasion of Ukraine on February 24, 2022.
 Although no other country recognizes the two self-proclaimed states, Russia accepts identity documents, diplomas, and other certificates issued by the two governments.